FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_advancedAccountAdministration/c_st_clientInitiatedAndServerInitiatedTransfers/_index.md

 -   For outbound transfers, {{< SecureTransport/componentshortname >}} can copy the files to a specified folder.
 -   For inbound transfers, {{< SecureTransport/componentshortname >}} can monitor the folder for newly arrived files and use the event to trigger an application executing specific tasks.

 Any server-initiated transfer requires an account to be subscribed to an application based on one of the application types: Standard Router, Site Mailbox, Shared Folder, Basic Application, File Transfer via File Service Interface, Human to System, or {{< SecureTransport/advancedrouting  >}}.
-For detailed information about application types and applications, see <a href="../../applications" class="MCXref xref">Applications</a>.
+For detailed information about application types and applications, see [Applications](../../applications).

 > **Note:**
 >